grodansparadis/vscpworks/README.md

 />
 ```

-Without this scab/config/boot will not work asthey should.
+Without this scan/config/boot will not work as they should.